muziejus/javascripting-english-major/2-calculator.md

 mathematician, and they are astonishingly useful in programming, because they allow programs to make decisions based on values, much like you might make a decision on where to get dinner based on a series of truth values.
-For example, say you eat tacos every day for dinner except Fridays, when there is a deal on falafel.
+For example, say you eat burritos every day for dinner except Fridays, when there is a deal on falafel.
 You ask yourself the question, “Is today Friday?”
 If the answer is “yes” (`true`), then you go to the falafel joint.
-If the answer is “no” (`false`), you get some tacos.
+If the answer is “no” (`false`), you get a burrito.

 Since booleans are only ever true or false, you refer to them in JavaScript using those two words: